warpedpuppy/sequelizejs-survey/README.md

 In order to spare you the burden of having to create multiple choice questions, I have a random question generator button on the admin page.

+This app assumes that you are a new user every time you go to the 'answer questions!' page.
+So you will always get all of the questions, asked in random order, when you hit that page.